-Under Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act and their implementing regulations, no individual may be discriminated against solely on the basis of age, race, gender, religion, national or ethnic origin, disability, sexual orientation or veteran status.
-Allegations of discrimination (in any category) against a student must be reported immediately through the Associate Dean for Student Affairs and/or the Vice Dean for Medical Education to the director of human resources or the assistant director for equal employment opportunity.
-All formal complaints must be in writing and will be investigated.
-The institution investigates and responds to all reported incidents in a timely fashion.
+Under Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act and their implementing regulations, no individual may be discriminated against solely on the basis of age, race, gender, religion, national or ethnic origin, disability, or veteran status.
+Allegations of discrimination (in any category) against a student must be reported immediately through the Student Affairs Officer of their school and to the director of human resources or the assistant director for equal employment opportunity when appropriate.
+The institution responds and investigates all reported incidents in a timely fashion.

 UMMC prohibits sexual misconduct in any form, including sexual assault or sexual abuse, sexual harassment, and other forms of nonconsensual sexual conduct.
 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs and activities.
 It is the position of UMMC that sexual misconduct in any form will not be excused or tolerated.
 Criminal, civil and university disciplinary processes are available to a student or employee with a complaint.
 UMMC is committed to prompt, effective and fair procedures to investigate and adjudicate reports of sexual misconduct and to the education of the university community about the importance of responding to all forms of sexual misconduct.
 Special emphasis is placed on the rights, needs, and privacy of the student.
 Students who believe they have been a victim of sexual misconduct are encouraged to contact the Student Affairs Officer of their school and/or the Title IX Coordinator.
 Students also are encouraged to immediately contact the UMMC Police Department if they have been sexually assaulted and to seek immediate medical attention.